 If you can't be bothered to make the traditional two-strand braid, just split the dough into three and make a simple three-strand version.

 A reader, Suzanne of Suzanne’s Swiss Bakery, suggested a sweet glaze on top.
-I haven’t tried it yet, but a little orange juice and icing sugar should do the trick.
+A little orange juice and icing sugar should do the trick.